atodorov/atodorov.github.com/content/_posts/2014-07-18-snake-is-no-longer-needed-to-run-installation-tests-in-beaker.markdown

 ---
 layout: post
-title: "SNAKE is no Longer Needed to Run Installation Tests in Beaker"
+Title: SNAKE is no Longer Needed to Run Installation Tests in Beaker
 date: 2014-07-18 23:05
 comments: true
 categories: ['Fedora', 'QA']